bison--/tBot/README.md

 1. `!addGreeting` adds OR changes a greeting
 2. Parameter: the Username (ALWAYS lowercase without @ !)
 3. Parameter: a simple command that triggers the greeting
+  * use * for the default greeting detection
   * CANT have spaces
   * MUST be one word
   * IS case sensitive!